mmalekzadeh/honest-but-curious-nets/README.md

 # Honest-but-Curious Nets
 **arXiv**: https://arxiv.org/abs/2105.12049

+The paper is accepted for ACM CCS 2021 subject to minor edits, which will be done soon :-)

 **Title:**
 Honest-but-Curious Nets: Sensitive Attributes of Private Inputs can be Secretly Coded into the Entropy of Classifiers' Outputs